Scrapers

 The recommended way to run scrapers.
 Returns immediately with a run_id that you can poll for results or receive via callback.

-This is the required method for agentic scrapers, and the recommended method for classic scrapers when processing multiple URLs or long-running tasks.
+This is the required method for agentic scrapers, and the recommended method for extractor scrapers when processing multiple URLs or long-running tasks.

 Endpoint: POST /v1/scrapers/run_async